churichard/churichard.github.io/README.md

 churichard.me
 ============
-A personal website that features the projects that I've worked on and some information about me.
+A personal website that showcases the projects that I've worked on.